ctkjose/robobo3dr1plus/readme.md

 ### E3D V6 Hotend Upgrade ###

-The main differance from the E3D V6 (V5) and the stock hexagon hotend in the R1 is that the Hexagon has a 4.2mm grooved mounting area and the V6 is 6mm.
-Using the quick-release bracket on the stock extruder will have too much giggle with the V6.
+The "Quick Release" bracket holding the hotend to the carriage in the R1+ is for 4.2mm slot/collar.
+The E3D V6 has a 6mm collar so it will be loose.
+An stl for a 6mm "Quick Release" bracket is availble [here](https://www.thingiverse.com/thing:1192896.

 The V6 uses stud thermistors (M3) instead of bare thermistors.
 Depending on the thermistor of your hotend you may need to change the value of the constant `TEMP_SENSOR_0` in the "configuration.h" file of your Marlin firmware.